ajcollaro/PaedOxClient/README.md

-Reference client to demonstrating interaction with the PaedOx API (available at https://www.paedox.com/ or your own service-specific instance).
+Reference client to demonstrating interaction with the [PaedOx](https://www.paedox.com) API.